How to Start an LLC in Texas

 Before you can file a Texas Certificate of Formation, you’ll need a name for your business.
 You can call your LLC almost anything you like, as long as it’s not already in use and follows Texas’s general entity name rules and LLC naming statutes.
 In particular, your LLC name must:

-• Be distinguishable (sufficiently different) from the names of other Texas businesses.
+- Be suitably distinct from the names of any other Texas businesses.

 Texas’s Taxable Entity Search page is a good resource to check whether your preferred name is available.

-Tip: If you’re not ready to form your LLC, Texas lets you put a hold on a name by filing an Application for Reservation or Renewal of Reservation of an Entity Name.
-It costs $40 to file, and name reservations are valid for 120 days (with the option of renewing for another 120 days).
+Tip: If you’re not ready to form your LLC, Texas lets you put a hold on an available name with an Application for Reservation or Renewal of Reservation of an Entity Name, which costs $40 to file.
+Name reservations are valid for 120 days and can be renewed for an additional 120.

 2. Register Your Domain Name

-A professional domain also offers certain benefits you won’t get from free online website hosting.
-It shows that you’ve taken the steps to craft a credible online presence customers can connect with and trust.
-A domain that matches or corresponds to your business name also helps reinforce a consistent business brand, helping customers recognize and remember your business.
+A professional domain also offers benefits you won’t get from free online website hosting.
+It shows that you’ve worked to craft a credible online presence customers can connect with and trust.
+A domain that matches or corresponds to your business name also reinforces a consistent business brand, helping customers recognize and remember your business.

-A domain name also lets you access a professional business email address, which you can even use before your website is ready to go live.
+A domain name also lets you access a professional business email address, which is usable before your website is ready to go live.

 Tip: Northwest offers a year of free domain registration and business email whenever you use us to help you form your business.